Dante2141/Microsoft-Azure-SOC-Lab/README.md

 ## Conclusion

 In this project, a mini honeynet was constructed in Microsoft Azure and log sources were integrated into a Log Analytics workspace.
 Microsoft Sentinel triggered alerts and created incidents based on the ingested logs.
+I practiced my incident response skills, showing I can remediate alerts in a SOC environment.
 Additionally, metrics were measured in the insecure environment before security controls were applied and after implementing security measures.
-Notably, the number of security events and incidents were drastically reduced after the security controls were applied, demonstrating their effectiveness.
+Notably, the number of security events and incidents was drastically reduced after the security controls were applied, demonstrating their effectiveness.

-It is worth noting that if regular users heavily utilized the resources within the network, it is likely that more security events and alerts may have been generated within the 24-hour period following the implementation of the security controls.